dahoum/xn--mrovingiens-bbb.fr/english/people/foreigners/README.md

 ## Pedro Pascal

-Pedro Pascal's parents emigrated from Chilie via Venecuela and Denmark to the United States of America, when Pedro Pascal was 9 months old, in order to escape —— surprise, surprise —— the military dictatorship of General Augusto Pinochet, who was supported by the United States of America.
+When Pedro Pascal was 9 months old his parents emigrated to the United States of America from Chilie via Venezuela and Denmark in order to escape the military dictatorship of General Augusto Pinochet, who was supported by -- surprise, surprise -- the United States of America!

 ![](pedro-pascal.jpeg)